onap/vnfrqts-guidelines/docs/vnf_guidelines/vnf_guidelines.rst

 -  5.3.7 - The VNF Guidelines recognizes both stateless and stateful VNFCs but it encourages the minimization of stateful VNFCs.

--  5.3.11 - The VNF Guidelines only allows for ONAP management of the VNF.
-It does not allow a proprietary management interface for use with a 3rd party EMS

 Section 5.4 Attributes describing VNF Requirements
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~